nextflow-io/website/content/blog/2022/cacheing-behavior-analysis.md

 The ability to resume an analysis (i.e. caching) is one of the core strengths of Nextflow.
 When developing pipelines, this allows us to avoid re-running unchanged processes by simply appending `-resume` to the `nextflow run` command.
 Sometimes, tasks may be repeated for reasons that are unclear.
 In these cases it can help to look into the caching mechanism, to understand why a specific process was re-run.

-We have previously written about Nextflow's [resume functionality](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html) as well as highlighting some [troubleshooting strategies](https://www.nextflow.io/blog/2019/troubleshooting-nextflow-resume.html) to gain more insights on the caching behavior.
+We have previously written about Nextflow's [resume functionality](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html) as well as some [troubleshooting strategies](https://www.nextflow.io/blog/2019/troubleshooting-nextflow-resume.html) to gain more insights on the caching behavior.

-In this blog post we will take a more hands-on approach and highlight some strategies which we can use to understand what is causing a particular process (or processes) to re-run, instead of using the cache from previous runs of the pipeline.
+In this blog post, we will take a more hands-on approach and highlight some strategies which we can use to understand what is causing a particular process (or processes) to re-run, instead of using the cache from previous runs of the pipeline.
 To demonstrate the process, we will introduce a minor change into one of the process definitions in the the [nextflow-io/rnaseq-nf](https://github.com/nextflow-io/rnaseq-nf) pipeline and investigate how it affects the overall caching behavior when compared to the initial execution of the pipeline.

 ### Local setup for the test